F5Networks/f5-ci-docs/docs/openshift/kctlr-use-bigip-openshift.rst

 Tasks
 -----

-Complete the following tasks to set up a BIG-IP device and |kctlr| for use in an `OpenShift`_ cluster:
+Complete the following tasks to add a BIG-IP device to an `OpenShift`_ cluster network.

 ===== ==================================================================================
 Step  Task